bencoveney/Items/README.md

 - [ ] "Commited".
   - [ ] Some constraints should always be enforced however some are only relevant once the item instance becomes "commited" to the model.
   - [ ] An example of this is ID, which should probably only populated and validated when the object is added to the database.
+  - [ ] Database has deferred constraints, maybe look into leveraging this?
 - [ ] Nullability and Constraints have overlapping responsibility.
 - [ ] Constraints can overlap in responsibility.
 - [ ] string value # of instances of in addition to contains.